 Broken Links:

-Ranking:
+SEO Ranking:

-While migrating a website, if the search engine finds duplicate content, missing metadata, or crawling errors it may temporarily or permanently devalue your site.
+After website migration, if search engines find duplicate content, missing metadata, or crawling errors, they may temporarily or permanently devalue your site.
+However, these risks can be mitigated with the right SEO strategies.

 A Proactive Approach to SEO During Website Migration